godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 .. note::

     Branches of specific GDExtension API versions are no longer provided individually.
-Instead, you will select the version of the
+Instead, you should select the version of the
     GDExtension API you wish to use in the scons build with the argument ``api_version=4.x``.

 If you are versioning your project using Git, it is recommended to add it as